CodeImprove/CodeImprove/README.md

 ![Descrition](https://github.com/CodeImprove/CodeImprove/blob/main/Images/F1SCORE.jpg)*GraphCodeBERT with Defect Prediction*

-## We have provided the experimental process for Defect-Prediction and Vulnerability-Detection in each folders.
+<h4 style="color:#ff0000; font-family: 'Arial', sans-serif;">We have provided the experimental process for Defect-Prediction and Vulnerability-Detection in each folders..</h4>

-### First, set up thr CLONEGEN environment by visiting the CLONEGEN page.
-### Then, select the task you need to evaluate (defect-prediction or vulnerability-detection).
-Follow the ReadMe.md files of each directory to produce the results.
+<p style="color:#ff0000; font-family: 'Arial', sans-serif;">First, set up thr CLONEGEN environment by visiting the CLONEGEN page. \b Then, select the task you need to evaluate (defect-prediction or vulnerability-detection).
+Follow the ReadMe.md files of each directory to produce the results.</p>

 <!--
 **CodeImprove/CodeImprove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.